bengtson/bible/README.md

 ## Git Comments
 Development Snapshot

-Changed fixed path for SVG chart to relative.
+Removed all SVG read map generation code.
 Changed Bible.Server to Bible.Info and dropped GenServer.
 Changed Bible.ReadServer to Bible.Reader and it's not a server.
 Restructured modules into a better folder structure.

 ## Todo

-- Remove the GenServer for bible.
-Just return a bible_info map that the user can track themselves.
-- Fix 'bible' so SVG can be generated and retrieved without generating a file.
-- Remove all SVG stuff from the Bible library.
-- Remove Timex from library.
+-- Remove Timex from library.
 Parsing is only issue.
+- info as argument inconsistent ... sometimes first, sometimes last in argument list.

 ## Installation